Providing you with the tools to improve your emotional, physical, and mental health.Get Started Now

 Sandra enjoys running and has completed several half marathons.
 She has coached and helped clients go from couch to 5k and beyond.
 She has special interest in helping clients address their emotional barriers in weight loss and weight management.

 Amanda Stephans is a Licensed Clinical Social Worker.
 She received her bachelor’s degree in Psychology from St. Mary’s University of Minnesota and her Master of Social Work from Loyola University Chicago.
-Amanda has worked with children and adolescents in several settings from group homes to community-based settings.
-She has also worked with adults battling substance abuse and anger management through outpatient services.
+Amanda has worked with teens and adults with depression, anxiety, substance abuse, life transitions, stress and anger management.
+She has also worked with children and adolescents from several backgrounds from group homes to community-based settings.

-Amanda has experience in conflict resolution, substance abuse counseling, providing job training and delivering professional development.
-She is a strong advocate of using a strength based perspective and cognitive behavioral therapy in practice.
-Through a trauma informed lens, she knows that understanding an individual’s life experience is essential in delivering effective care.
-Through therapy she helps to empower the individual and works to create a safe and welcoming space for individuals to be successful.
+Amanda is a strong advocate of using cognitive behavioral therapy and a strength-based perspective in practice to help individuals develop the techniques, solutions, and answers to overcome obstacles, heal, and become the best versions of themselves they can be.
+Through a trauma-informed lens, she knows that understanding an individual’s life experience is essential in delivering effective care.
+Through therapy she helps to empower the individual and works to create a safe and welcoming space for all to be successful.